techBytesIO/rails5Ubuntu/README.md

 * PostgreSQL 9.5.4
 * htop Process Viewer

-## Standing up your Rails 5 Development Environment
+## Standing up your Rails Development Environment
+Watch the tutorial on setting it up on [techBytes.io](http://www.techbytes.io/videos/16)

-Pull down the box from Vagrant
+### Pull down the box from Vagrant

-You can download the box from the official Vagrant site
+You can download the box from the official [Vagrant site](https://atlas.hashicorp.com/techbytes/boxes/rails5Ubuntu)
+- or -

-or - Go to your terminal and add the box this way: vagrant box add techbytes/rails5ubuntu The quick down and dirty to mod your own play with the config
+Go to your terminal and add the box this way: vagrant box add techbytes/rails5ubuntu

+### The quick down and dirty to mod your own play with the config
 clone this Repo

 cd into the file, open the files and alter

-vagrant init techbytes/rails5ubuntu
+`vagrant init techbytes/rails5ubuntu`

-vagrant up
+`vagrant up`

-ta-da -- Now you have your Ruby on Rails 5 Development Environment
+ta-da -- Now you have your Rails 5 Development Environment

 You can package this so that it is available for you on your host machine at anytime.

-With your Rails5Ubuntu box up and running: vagrant package --output WHATEVEREYOUWANTTONAMEIT
+With your Rails5Ubuntu box up and running:
+`vagrant package --output WHATEVEREYOUWANTTONAMEIT`